ocattau/ocattau.github.io/aboutme.md

 ### More Information

-I have worked with all sorts of marine invertebrates from cephalopods, to echinoderms to mollosks.
+I have worked with all sorts of marine invertebrates from cephalopods, to echinoderms to mollusks.
 I consider myself an Environmental Biologist with a focus in marine invertebrates.

 ### Contact me